ANSSI KASITONNI

 The Below Zero Finnish Art Award is a Beaconsfield Commission in partnership with Serlachius and the Finnish Institute in the UK and Ireland, supported by the Mirisch & Lebenheim Charitable Foundation.

-Anssi Kastonni, Speed boat (made with great speed) 2024.
+Anssi Kasitonni, Speed boat (made with great speed) 2024.
 Cardboard, paint.